 What this means for publishers

-On the one hand, this kind of production is a more complex and refined alternative that blends content creation with sponsor support and opens the door for publishers to keep developing this cooperation and potentially ally with companies to fund important stories.
+On the one hand, this kind of production is a more complex and refined alternative.
+It blends content creation with sponsor support .
+Also, it opens the door for publishers to potentially ally with companies to fund important stories.

-On the other hand, these products combine content creation, graphic design and media visibility in one unique offer that requires a bigger effort from publishers in terms of assets, coordination and time.
-While editorial teams have to work on new content, graphic designers have to build new assets that merge with the look and feel of their own media.
+On the other hand, these products combine content creation, graphic design and media visibility in one unique offer.
+That requires a bigger effort from publishers in terms of assets, coordination and time.
+While editorial teams have to work on new content, graphic designers have to build new assets.
+And they have to merge with the look and feel of their own media.

 The counterpoint of a higher investment is a higher barrier to market entry in terms of price.
 This is why automating the whole process from content creation to campaign rollout can be key.
 It would not only save both advertisers and publishers a considerable amount of time and money, but also, would make it easier for advertisers to find and purchase publishers’ products just by browsing options on a single self-serve platform.